About Heath

 Heath has lived in New Hampshire his entire life and understands firsthand the challenges many Granite Staters face.
 He currently represents the independent-minded towns of Strafford and Barrington in the New Hampshire House of Representatives.
 Now finishing up his second term, Heath served as Vice Chair of the House Progressive Caucus, Deputy Ranking Member on the Executive Departments and Administration Committee, and as a member of the Strafford County Executive Committee.
 He is the youngest member of either party to hold a leadership role on a House committee, and he's helping bring fresh ideas and new energy to the Democratic Party.

 Heath studied history at the University of New Hampshire and recently celebrated five years with his partner.
 In his free time, he enjoys visiting local New Hampshire breweries, cheering on the Celtics, and playing with his mischievous rescue dog, Sadie.
-Whether fighting for his constituents or working across the aisle to pass meaningful legislation, Heath has a proven record of getting things done.
+Whether fighting for his constituents, supporting local organizers, or working across the aisle to pass meaningful legislation, Heath has a proven record of getting things done.
 He knows that “politics as usual” isn’t delivering and that it’s time for new voices who will fight for real change.

 At 15, Heath broke his back, suffering an L4 burst fracture that nearly left him paralyzed.
 This experience exposed him to the harsh realities of our broken healthcare system and sparked his passion for advocacy.
 Since then, he has undergone two major surgeries and continues to live with chronic back pain.
 These challenges have shaped his perspective and made him a strong voice for the disability community in Concord.
 With disability representation still lacking in government, and with Republicans in Washington repeatedly targeting critical programs, Heath believes we need leaders who will stand up for Medicare, Medicaid, and Social Security, and ensure no one is denied the care they need.